cloudopsy/ekssm/README.md

   - `session stop`: Stop a specific session by ID or all sessions.
   - `session list`: View details of all active sessions.
   - `session switch`: Get the command to point `KUBECONFIG` to a specific session's file.
+- **Shell Integration:** Optional shell hooks to automatically set environment variables in your current shell.
 - Support for all standard Kubernetes CLI commands (kubectl, helm, etc.)
 - Proper signal handling and cleanup
 - Detailed logging with `--debug` option